NYC Bucket List (From a Local!)

 - Try a noodle dish at Xi’an Famous Foods (my favorite is the liang pi!)

-- Grab a bite to eat at bustling Chelsea Market
+- Grab a bite to eat at the bustling Chelsea Market

 - Take a food tour to discover unique NYC cuisine